 There are a few instances when you can delay paying yourself:

-- You don’t have enough to pay for your employees’ paychecks or pay bills to your suppliers.
+You don’t have enough to pay for your employees’ paychecks, property and liability insurance, or pay bills to your suppliers.
 Delay paying yourself until these expenses are covered.

 The Bottom Line